gohugoio/hugo/content/getting-started/_index.md

 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01
-categories: []
+categories: [getting started]
 tags: [usage,docs]
 weight: 01
 draft: false
-slug:
-aliases: []
+aliases: [/overview/introduction/]
 toc: false
-notesforauthors:
 ---

 The Hugo docs were completely reworked from the ground up in anticipation of v0.19.
 There are extensive code block examples throughout the documentation.
-If this is your first time using Hugo and you [already have Hugo installed on your machine][install], we recommend the [quick start][].
+If this is your first time using Hugo and you've [already installed Hugo on your machine][installed], we recommend the [quick start][].

-[install]: /getting-started/installing/
+[installed]: /getting-started/installing/
 [quick start]: /getting-started/quick-start/